Log in with user name:

 Log in with Facebook

 Log in with Twitter

 How we use your email

 Surrounded by historic buildings and atmospheric street life, this beautifully landscaped park is the heart of the French Quarter.
 St. Louis Cathedral sits at the top of the square, while the Cabildo and Presbytère, two Spanish colonial buildings, flank the church.
 The handsome brick apartments on each side of the square are the Pontalba Buildings.
-The park is landscaped in a sun pattern, with walkways set like rays streaming from the center, a popular garden design in the royal court of King Louis XIV, the Sun King.
-In the daytime, dozens of artists hang their paintings on the park fence and set up outdoor studios where they work on canvases or offer to draw portraits of passersby.
+The park is landscaped in a sun pattern, with walkways radiating from the center—a popular garden design in the royal court of King Louis XIV, the Sun King.
+During the day, dozens of artists hang their paintings on the park fence and set up outdoor studios where they work on canvases or offer to draw portraits of passersby.
 These artists are easy to engage in conversation and are knowledgeable about many aspects of the Quarter and New Orleans.
 Musicians, mimes, tarot-card readers, and magicians perform on the flagstone pedestrian mall, many of them day and night.